 Nick Szabo, a prominent computer scientist whose field of expertise is in cryptography, had previously penned thoughts in 1998 for a highly similar concept to Bitcoin known as “Bit Gold”, also a decentralized digital currency.
 With his qualifications, he would have been one of the most likely people to have built Bitcoin - and more interestingly enough, he pioneered the concept of Smart Contracts that eventually led to the development of Ethereum.

-He has repeatedly denied any early involvement in Bitcoin, despite circumstantial evidence by various authors, researchers and stylometry experts (people who analyse and study text) that he is the most likely person to be Satoshi.
+He has repeatedly denied any early involvement in Bitcoin, despite circumstantial evidence by various authors, researchers, and stylometry experts (people who analyze and study text) that he is the most likely person to be Satoshi.